Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Leading-order chiral potential

 At least in the Weinberg's and NTvK power countings, the leading order (LO) chiral potential is a two-nucleon operator of class I (according to Henley--Miller isospin classification).
 It is accounted for by the sum of the one-pion exchange potential (long-range part) and a contact potential (short-range part) \eq{ \hat V_{\rm LO} = \hat V^{(0)}_{1\pi} + \hat V^{(0)}_{\rm ct} \,, } where the superscript indicates that leading-order contributions only should enter the labeled terms.
 Although their expressions are well known we recall them in the appendix A for the sake of defining our notation and normalization conventions.

 In this exploratory work we discard the electromagnetic interaction because its dominant contribution, the Coulomb potential, does not influence the qualitative conclusions that we reach and would significantly increase the computing time because of the exchange part of the potential when treated exactly (as opposed to the customary Slater approximation~\cite{Slater51_PR81}).
 The latter contribution is attractive and partly counterbalance the repulsive direct contribution.
 As was shown in Ref.~\cite{LeBloas11_PRC84}, the overall Coulomb contribution $E_C$ to the ground-state energy calculated within the Skyrme--Hartree--Fock--BCS approach is well approximated by the liquid-drop expression $E_C = 0.73 \, Z^2A^{-1/3} - 1.15\, Z^2/A$.
-For example $E_C$ represents of the order of 10\% of the binding energy in $^{16}$O.
+For example $E_C$ represents of the order of 10\% of the binding energy in the $^{16}$O nucleus.

-The renormalization of the one-pion exchange potential is performed in relevant partial waves in momentum space with a separabale regularization function of the form \eq{ f_{\rm reg}(k',k) = e^{-(k^{\prime \, 2n} + k^{2n})(\hbar c/\Lambda)^{2n}} \, , } It cuts off high momenta in the counter term as well as in the one-pion exchange term of $\hat V_{\rm LO}$.
+The renormalization of the one-pion exchange potential is performed in relevant partial waves in momentum space with a separabale regularization function of the form \eq{ f_{\rm reg}(k',k) = e^{-(k^{\prime \, 2n} + k^{2n})(\hbar c/\Lambda)^{2n}} \, , } where $\Lambda$ is the regularization cutoff and has the dimension of an energy.
+It cuts off high momenta in the counter term as well as in the one-pion exchange term of $\hat V_{\rm LO}$.
 In this work we choose the frequently used value $n=2$.
 The low-energy constants (LECs) appearing in the counter terms of the renormalized partial waves are fitted to scattering quantities.